 - acceptance of transferred immune responses as ‘self’,

 - transfer of immunity by a peroral route.

-Since 1992 the transfer factor has been used succesfully in clinical practice in the treatment of many diseases, usually in their advanced stages, when other therapies known to modern medicine failed, such as:
+Since 1992 the transfer factor has been used successfully in clinical practice in the treatment of many diseases, usually in their advanced stages, when other therapies known to modern medicine failed, such as:

-- combined severe immunodefficiency, Wiscott-Aldrich syndrome, chronic mucocutaneous candidiasis, chronic fatigue syndrome, isolated T-cell defficiency,
+- combined severe immunodeficiency, Wiscott-Aldrich syndrome, chronic mucocutaneous candidiasis, chronic fatigue syndrome, isolated T-cell deficiency,

 - herpes simplex. herpes zoster, including ocular herpes, mononucleosis, measles, varicella, progressive vaccinia, congenital cytomegalovirus infection,

 - tuberculosis of lungs, tuberculosis of bone, sarcoidosis, leprosy, cutaneous leishmaniasis, cryptosporidiosis, cryptococcosis, coccidiomycosis, histoplasmosis,

 - AIDS, mycosis fungoides,

 - bronchial asthma, chronic obstructive pulmonary disease, interstitial pneumonia,

 - chronic hepatitis, Crohn’s disease, recurrent aphthous stomatitis,

 - female chronic cystitis, chronic cystitis in children, chronic pyelonephritis,